KENnotcode/PaSCAN-QR-Code-based-Attendance-Management-System-With-SMS-Notification/README.md

 ---

+## NOTE!!
+ Make sure to configure all the necessary and required fields in the config.ini file.

 Feel free to customize this README file as needed.
 Add specific details about the technologies used, any additional features, and any other relevant information to provide a comprehensive overview of your project.